MBI-Div-B/pytango-BaslerCamera/README.md

 # pytango-BaslerCamera
 This tango device connects to Basler cameras by writing the serial number of it (serial_number as a device property) and returns the image of the camera.
 Written in python3.
+In order to be used one needs to install first pypylon (pip install pypylon).
+Maybe pylon needs to be installed as well (before installing pypylon) if this has not been done yet.

 The attributes of this class are:
 - image
 - friendly_name